ipersite/basic-auth/README.md

 Configuration file and an empty database can be found in the root directory of the project.

-What's new in version 3.0b
+What's new in version 3.0.2
 -----

 * Various code checks, corrections and improvements.
-* Complete rewrite of class authenticator.
-* Added sqlite database support.
 * YAML syntax in configuration file.
+* DB type is now MySQL (MariaDB and equivalent).